-- Artifacts in the forgeops ^C Git repository: - Files used to build Docker images for the Ping Identity Platform: - Dockerfiles - Scripts and configuration files incorporated into ForgeRock's Docker images - Canonical configuration profiles for the platform - Kustomize bases and overlays - Skaffold configuration files - ForgeRock DevOps Documentation
+- Artifacts in the forgeops ^[2] Git repository: - Files used to build Docker images for the Ping Identity Platform: - Dockerfiles - Scripts and configuration files incorporated into ForgeRock's Docker images - Canonical configuration profiles for the platform - Kustomize bases and overlays - ForgeOps Documentation

-For more information about support for specific directories and files in the forgeops repository, see the Repository reference.
+For more information about support for specific directories and files in the forgeops repository, refer to the repository reference.

 ForgeRock provides support for the Ping Identity Platform.
-For supported components, containers, and Java versions, see the following:
+For supported components, containers, and Java versions, refer to the following:

-- PingAM Release Notes □
+- PingAM Release Notes

 - PingIDM Release Notes □

 - PingDS Release Notes ^[2]

-- PingGateway Release Notes ^[2]
+- PingGateway Release Notes □